-Join Aaron F. Ross for an in-depth discussion in this video Controlling dynamic simulation quality, part of Creating Fluid Effects in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Controlling dynamic simulation quality, part of Maya: Creating Fluid Effects (2013).

 We got a basic setup and our emitter is working, but our quality for the simulation isn't as good as it could be.
 If I select the ducky_control object with the Move tool, I can go back to Interactive Playback and illustrate that.
 It's looking a little bit rough around the edges.
 We're getting very fast performance, but our simulation isn't of the greatest quality.
 You can see that most specifically if you get in close.
 Because of the low definition of the pond shape, there aren't very many vertices nearby.